bobbylcraig/bobbylcraig.github.io/_posts/2026-05-31-the-fault-in-our-star-clustering.md

 That's the clue. **Humans didn't draw constellations from the faint stars.
 We drew them from the bright ones.** Nobody selected the saddest, faintest, unnamed star for Orion... they connected Betelgeuse and Rigel and the three bright stars of the belt.
 The faint stars are noise we *added* to the catalog later with telescopes.
 While the idea of including all stars visible to the human eye was good in theory, it added way too much noise to produce a good signal for constellations.

 So I changed two things.
 First, restrict to brighter and brighter stars and watch what happens.
-Second, swap k-means for average-linkage agglomerative clustering, which grows groups by *chaining* nearby stars together instead of forcing round blobs.
-Exactly the long, thin shapes k-means refused to make.
-With scikit-learn the whole comparison is three estimators on the same sphere vectors:
+Second, swap k-means for average-linkage agglomerative clustering, which grows groups by *chaining* nearby stars together instead of forcing round blobs like k-means.
+Luckily, scikit-learn makes it pretty easy-peasy:

 ```python
 from sklearn.cluster import KMeans, AgglomerativeClustering